 ISO Credit Card Processing: Putting It All Into Perspective

 Authorization is the first step in ISO credit card processing.
-Card acceptance must occur whether the payment is made online or in the store.
-This step actually takes place when the card is swiped or the numbers are entered by another method.
-Information is sent immediately to be authorized by the sponsoring bank.
+Whether the payment is made online or in the store, the merchant must accept the card.
+This step involves swiping the card or entering the numbers through another method.
+The merchant immediately sends the information to the sponsoring bank for authorization.
 Card authorization involves sending information such as the account number, card verification value (CVV), purchase data, and the expiration date.
 Upon receiving this data, the issuing bank verifies that the information matches their customer data.
 If the card number is invalid or there is not enough credit available, authorization will fail.
 Other checks involve making certain the purchase matches the usual spending of the consumer.
 These precautions help protect both parties from card fraud.
 Total purchase price is not removed from the available credit limit until approval has taken place.

 A response regarding the approval status is sent to the sponsoring bank.
 When a payment is denied, the merchant will receive a message requesting a different payment method.
 Approval involves payment confirmation and a receipt.
 The issuer then transfers the money to the sponsoring merchant service.
-All funds are set aside in a batch file for end of day processing.
-A request is sent to the sponsoring financial institution for daily transaction payments.
-The merchant services fees are taken out during ISO credit card processing.
-Remaining funds are deposited into the business’s private bank account.
-In some cases a transaction may be held for a few days due to processing complications.
+The merchant sets aside all funds in a batch file for end-of-day processing.
+Then, they send a request to the sponsoring financial institution for daily transaction payments.
+The ISO credit card processing deducts the merchant services fees.
+Finally, the business deposits the remaining funds into its private bank account.
+Occasionally, a transaction may experience a few days of hold due to processing complications.
 This is very rare in comparison to the number of successful payments merchants experience each day.
 Processing through a third party merchant services provider is affordable.
 It is typically less complicated than attempting to handle all transactions through a local banker.
 This is because the service provider settles all disputes while performing a majority of the work for a minimal cost.
 ISO bank card processing is the new way of providing convenient services to consumers.
 Even smaller businesses can benefit from having the capability of accepting plastic.
 In store and online credit acceptance makes it easy for customers to purchase business products or services.